 - Tips on how to reduce costs in your clinic.

-Between mistakes and successes, many managers end up doing something extremely harmful to their business, which is to mix personal finances with company finances.
+Between mistakes and successes, many managers end up doing something extremely harmful to their business, which is mixing personal finances with company finances.
 This also occurs frequently in the administration of clinics and offices, and we will see below why this error is so common, what are the risks of this practice, and how to correct it.

 Before taking any action, it is important to create an exclusive bank account for the clinic's finances.
 Even if you have a small office where you will be the only health professional working, having separate bank accounts will help you separate personal and company finances.